Eddie Keher: Interprovincial

+Keher represented Leinster in the Railway Cup over a seventeen-year span from 1961 to 1977.
+In 1964 he was part of the Leinster team that defeated Munster by 3–7 to 2–9 to gave him a Railway Cup medal.
+Keher collected a second Railway Cup medal the following year after a 3–11 to 0–9 defeat of Munster.
+He won a third Railway Cup medal in 1967, following a 2–14 to 3–5 defeat of Munster once again.
+From 1971 to 1975 Leinster secured five consecutive Railway Cup victories over Munster.
+A seventh win in 1977 took Keher's total to nine Railway Cup medals, a record for a Leinster player.

 Managerial career

-In retirement from playing Keher became involved in team management and coaching.

-He teamed up with Pat Henderson to take charge of the Kilkenny senior hurling team in 1979.
-It was a successful year for the duo as Kilkenny qualified for the provincial decider.
-A 2–21 to 2–17 defeat of Wexford secured the Leinster crown.
-Galway provided the opposition in the subsequent All-Ireland final on 2 September 1979, however, the game turned out to be one of the least exciting finals of the decade.
-A goal by Noel Lane after forty-seven minutes gave Galway a two-point lead, however, Galway failed to score for the rest of the game.
-Kilkenny, on the other hand, scored two long-range goals to secure a 2–12 to 1–8 victory.
-This victory gave Keher and Henderson All-Ireland victories as both players and coaches.
+Keher teamed up with Pat Henderson to take charge of the Kilkenny senior hurling team in 1979.
+In the provincial decider, Wexford were defeated by 2–21 to 2–17.
+In the All-Ireland final against Galway on 2 September 1979, Kilkenny secured a 2–12 to 1–8 victory to give Keher and Henderson All-Ireland victories as both player and coach.

-In 1987 Keher took charge of the Kilkenny team on his own for one season.
-It was an unsuccessful period as Kilkenny exited the provincial championship at an early stage.
+In 1987 Keher took charge of Kilkenny team for one season.
+The county were exited the provincial championship at an early stage.

-Recognition
+Legacy

 Fr.
-Tommy Maher, trainer of seven All-Ireland-winning Kilkenny teams, said of him in 1975: "At this stage, I must say Eddie Keher is the greatest I've seen.
+Tommy Maher, trainer of seven All-Ireland-winning Kilkenny teams, said of Keher in 1975: "At this stage, I must say Eddie Keher is the greatest I've seen.
 The second greatest was Christy Ring.
 Up until last year, perhaps, I would have reversed that order.
-But I have no doubt at all now, because Keher has done so much for the game, has played it so brilliantly, scores so brilliantly and at all times then a thorough gentleman – a credit to the game.'.
+But I have no doubt at all now, because Keher has done so much for the game, has played it so brilliantly, scores so brilliantly and at all times then a thorough gentleman – a credit to the game".

-Seven years after he retired from playing, Keher received the ultimate honour during the GAA's centenary year in 1984 when he was chosen at left corner-forward on the Hurling Team of the Century.
-He was one of only a handful of players from the "modern era" to be listed on the team.
-Keher swapped to the right corner-forward position on the Hurling Team of the Millennium in 2000, while he was also named on a special Kilkenny Team of the Century.
+In 1984, the centenary year of the GAA, Keher received the high honour of being chosen at left corner-forward on the Hurling Team of the Century.
+Keher was selected as right corner-forward on the Hurling Team of the Millennium in 2000, while he was also named on a special Kilkenny Team of the Century.

 In 2005 Keher was inducted into the Irish Independent/Jury's Ballsbridge Hotel Hall of Fame.

-The following year Keher received an honorary doctorate of science from the University of Limerick.
-The university marked "the achievement of this remarkable hurling legend who is also well-known for his work with young people and in humanitarian causes."
+The following year Keher received an honorary degree of doctor of science from the University of Limerick.
+The university marked "the achievement of this remarkable hurling legend who is also well-known for his work with young people and in humanitarian causes".

-Nearly forty years after winning the Texaco Hurler of the Year award, Keher was the recipient of the 2009 Texaco Sportstars Hall of Fame Award.
+Keher was the recipient of the 2009 Texaco Sportstars Hall of Fame Award.

 In May 2020, the Irish Independent named Keher at number four in its "Top 20 hurlers in Ireland over the past 50 years".

+Keher was the recipient of a lifetime achievement award from the Gaelic Players Association in 2017.
+He was awarded the Freedom of the City by Kilkenny County Council in 2018, of which he is very proud.

+As of summer 2026 the people of Inistigue were arranging for a bronze statue of Keher to be erected at the local GAA pitch.